 Now, remember that no indicator is perfect.
 But this is one of the most widely followed by professional traders.
 It can actually help you time the market.
-In fact, you could have used this to avoid much of market crash in 2008, for example.
+In fact, you could have used this to avoid much of the market crash in 2008, for example.

 The Put-Call Ratio

-The put-call ratio is an extremely easy-to-use indicator and marvelous in its simplicity.
+The put-call ratio is an extremely easy-to-use indicator and is marvelous in its simplicity.
 The ratio is the number of put options traded divided by the number of call options traded over a given period, usually one month or more.

 The ratio is most often used as a contrarian indicator — a way of betting against the investment herd.
 When the ratio is extremely high, i.e., many put options relative to calls, contrarian investors reason that traders are overly pessimistic.
-When the ratio reaches extreme highs or lows, it may mean that the bullish or bearish outlook has gone too far and the potential exists for a market reversal.
+When the ratio reaches extreme highs or lows, it may mean that the bullish or bearish outlook has gone too far.
+So, the potential exists for a market reversal.

 The Chicago Board Options Exchange (CBOE) website provides historical data for the put-call ratio on equities, indices, and the overall total.
 The equity put-call ratio measures options traded on individual stocks.
 The index put-call ratio focuses on options traded on the major indices.
 The total put-call ratio is an aggregate measure of the two.

 Since professional traders often use index options to hedge their portfolios, the index put-call ratio is usually above 1.
-Traders and investors are generally much more optimistic on individual stocks, so there are typically fewer puts relative to calls in the equity put-call ratio, meaning a measure of less than 1.
+Traders and investors are generally much more optimistic about individual stocks, so there are typically fewer puts relative to calls in the equity put-call ratio, meaning a measure of less than 1.

 Using the Put-Call Ratio for Market Timing

 We like to use the CBOE Total Put-Call Ratio (CPC) because it combines equity and index options for a more inclusive view of market sentiment.
-Since the daily ratio makes for a muddled chart, the best way to use it is through a simple moving average to smooth the data.
+Since the daily ratio makes for a messy chart, the best way to use it is through a simple moving average to smooth the data.
 Some traders use the 10-day moving average for short-term market direction.
 We like using the 120-day moving average for longer-term market movements.

 Action To Take